We welcome all perspectives on Artificial Intelligence, at all levels of expertise.

 from workflow uses to development to current topics like "AI brain fry".

-Join Responsible AI@ICT to have a drink, a snack, and a chat about what's new in AI and in your world.
-Third Fridays, 4:00pm at Social Tap Drinkery on the main WSU Campus, beginning in June.
+Join Responsible AI@ICT to have a monthly drink, a snack, and a chat about what's new in AI and in your world.
+Third Fridays, 4:00pm at Social Tap Drinkery on the main WSU Campus, beginning in May.
 (In honor of Juneteenth, we'll socialize on Thursday, June 18.)

 Curious how AI is transforming real workplaces beyond crafting polished emails and presentations?
 Join Troy Tabor on Saturday, April 25, 2026, 10:00am-12:30pm in RS 265 Lucas Room for an interactive workshop to explore real-world examples and reimagine everyday workflows through hands-on exercises.

-Join us at our next meeting in Lindquist 528 and on Teams at 2pm Wednesday, 15, 2026.
+We're working on the Fall schedule, so stay tuned!
 We'll discuss recent AI developments, ideas for the self-serve training shelf, our next events, and ways to coordinate with the WSU AI Strategy Council, particularly in matters related to AI ethics.